BenZen-3/BenZen-3.github.io/_posts/2024-08-01-humanoid-arm.markdown

 date:   2024-08-01 02:51:09 -0400
 categories: project
 icon: \assets\images\Humanoid_Arm_icon.png
-summary: Ongoing project to build an anthropromorphic humanoid robotic arm.
+summary: Ongoing personal project to build an anthropromorphic humanoid robotic arm.
 This arm has been designed for upcoming work on embodied machine learning and imitation learning.
 Design makes significant use of brushless motors with capstan drives to acheive a high torque density with good controlability and low cost.
 ---

 <video autoplay muted loop width="1000" height="600">